samyilin/dotfiles/README.md

 1. You are running a UNIX-ish system.
 Any Linux or BSD-like system would do, including MacOS.
 You don't need this on Windows.

 2. At least you have bash shell in /bin/bash.
-This assumption would change later so that only POSIX-compliant shells are needed.
 Try

    ```bash
    exec /bin/bash